-The project resumed in 2005 when RAO UES (owner of RusHydro) and Rusal (a Russian aluminium producer) agreed to refinance and develop the project together as the joint venture concern OAO Boguchanskaya GES (overall project investment stands at RUR54.9bn).
+The project resumed in 2005 when RusHydro owner RAO UES and Russian aluminium producer Rusal agreed to refinance and develop the project together as the joint venture concern OAO Boguchanskaya GES (overall project investment stands at RUR54.9bn).

-RusHydro is now Russia’s largest electricity generation company and the second-largest hydropower company in the world in terms of installed capacity (25.3GW).
+RusHydro is one of the largest electricity generation companies in Russia in terms of installed capacity (38.6W).
 Construction began again in 2007 and the first of nine turbines was dispatched by Power Machines in 2008.
 The last consignment of hydraulic turbine equipment was shipped in August 2011.

-The first three units of the power station are expected to be online in the second quarter of 2012 and the remaining units will be launched in phases.
-The power station is expected to reach its full generating capacity of 17.6TWh by 2013 (the first nine turbines will give a capacity of around 3GW).
+The first three units with a total capacity of 999MW were commissioned in November 2012 and the remaining units were launched in phases until December 2014.
+The power station reached its full generating capacity of 17.6TWh by 2015 (the first nine turbines provided a capacity of approximately 3GW).

-The power will largely be used for an adjacent aluminium smelting scheme, to solve power shortages in some areas of Siberia and to help develop natural resources in the Evenkiya region that include gold, forestry and other mineral resources.
-The smelter is expected to be commissioned in 2013.
+The power is largely used for an adjacent aluminium smelting scheme, to solve power shortages in certain areas of Siberia and to help develop natural resources in the Evenkiya region, including gold, forestry and other mineral resources.

-The Boguchany hydroelectric power station will consist of a 774m long, 79m wide gravity dam fitted with nine hydro-turbines and nine hydro generators with a capacity of 333MW each (the total length of the power station including the dam is around 2.5km).
+The Boguchany hydroelectric power station consist of a 774m-long, 79m-wide gravity dam fitted with nine hydro-turbines and nine hydro generators with a capacity of 333MW each.
+The total length of the power station including the dam is around 2.5km.
 The turbines have been designed and manufactured by Power Machines (Silovye Machiny), a Russian engineering company based in St Petersburg, specialising in the production of electrical and turbine infrastructure.

-In Krasnoyarsk, the equipment was reloaded on a river-going vessel to deliver the equipment to the construction site.
-The 155.6t structure was duly delivered and installed (the largest units of this type ever to be manufactured in Russia).
+In Krasnoyarsk, the equipment was reloaded on a river-going vessel to deliver it to the construction site.
+The 155.6t structure was duly delivered and installed (the largest unit of this type ever to be manufactured in Russia).

-By July 2009 three more turbines had been constructed for the Boguchany power station and these were delivered in August 2009, Power Machines completed the designing and manufacturing of all hydraulic turbines and hydraulic generators in August 2011.
+By July 2009, three more turbines were constructed for the Boguchany power station and these were delivered in August 2009.
+Power Machines completed the designing and manufacturing of all hydraulic turbines and hydraulic generators in August 2011.

-The project is expected to see three turbines commissioned every year from 2010 to 2012.
-In early September 2009, seven outsize heavy transformers (three at 120t and four at 210t) were delivered for the project from the Zaporozhye Transformer Plant (Ukraine) under a contract agreed in 2008 for delivery of 15 power and auto-transformers (delivered by Yenisei River Shipping vessels).
-The second and third batches of transformers will be delivered by JSC Zaporozhtransformator to the project in 2010 and 2011.
+In early September 2009, seven outsize heavy transformers (three at 120t and four at 210t) were delivered for the project from the Zaporozhye Transformer Plant (Ukraine) under a contract agreed in 2008 for the delivery of 15 power and auto-transformers (delivered by Yenisei River Shipping vessels).
+The second and third batches of transformers were delivered by JSC Zaporozhtransformator by 2011.

 In February 2009, Rusal and RusHydro decided to cut expenditure on construction work and equipment at the Boguchany plant by 40% during 2009-10, which will result in savings of around RUR8bn.
 This does not detract from the project, which is scheduled to come online by 2012.